TheoViel/kaggle_quora/README.md

 - `solution_notebook` : The exact notebook I submitted, and that scored 26th.
 Code is a bit dirty and easily improvable.
 - `cleaned_solution_notebook` : Modification of the solution notebook (15/07/2019)
-- `capgemini_slides` : Work presented to Data Scientists Capgemini Invent.
-If you want to understand my code please refer to this notebook.
+- `capgemini_slides` : Work presented to Data Scientists at Capgemini Invent.
+If you want to understand my code, this notebook is a bit more commented.
 The html slideshow is also available.

 Both notebooks are available [on Kaggle](https://www.kaggle.com/theoviel/quora-final-submission)
 ## Data